mrhartnett10/SAT-ACT-Funding-Per-Pupil-Project/README.md

 - Are there an appropriate amount of comments to support the code?
 - Are files & directories organized correctly?
 - Are there unnecessary files included?
-- Do files and directories have well-structured, appropriate, consistent names?
+- Do files and directories have well-structured, appropriate, consistent names?</details>

 **Clarity of Message**
 - Is the problem statement clearly presented?